Krillh/Airzlinshire/Language/Majel/Majel.md

 #Majel

-Majel is a constructed language in the world of [[Airzlinshire]], invented {time period, reason}.
-Because of it's simplicity--both in speaking and writing--Majel quickly took on popularity among illiterate farmers in {city where it was invented} and then because of trade, it
+Majel is a constructed language in the world of [[Airzlinshire]], made for it's simple writing and speaking.
+It quickly became the trade language of the world.

 ```table-of-contents
 ```